 OR

-2. choose a third-party PAD processor (like Rotessa or one of these seven Canadian PAD processors)
+2. choose a third-party PAD processor (like Rotessa or one of these Canadian PAD processors)

 The next step is to obtain authorization from the business’ customers.